Our goal is to shift the power dynamics through consultation

 We developed a NAGPRA Consultation/Documentation grant proposal to further Abbott Farm complex repatriation efforts.

 Jan provided NAGPRA training for Tribal leadership and facilitated a consultation.
-We are providing ongoing technical assistance with repatriation claim development for ancestors on the West coast and cultural items housed in a museum on the East coast.
+We also provided ongoing technical assistance concerning repatriation claim development.

 We provided NAGPRA training to Tribal monitors.
-We are also on-call to provide technical assistance.
+We were also on-call to provide technical assistance.

 October 2016 – February 2017